 How long does a Bruxism treatment last after anti-wrinkle injections?

-Anti-wrinkle injections for tooth grinding / bruxism last, ideally, 2-4 months with the correct amount of units injected.
-It can vary from person to person.
+Anti-wrinkle injections for tooth grinding / bruxism tend to last 2-4 months with the correct amount of units injected.
+Results can vary depending on the strength of the bite muscle, whether medication is causing you to clench and individual response to the anti-wrinkle product.

 Is bruxism treatment painful?